espREssOOOHHH/EAZoo/README.md

-# EA ZOO -- a demo for Quantum Genetic Algorithm and Genetic Algorithm
+# EA ZOO -- a demo for Quantum Evolutionary Algorithm(QEA) and Genetic Algorithm(GA)

 ## Introduction to Evolutionary Algorithms
 Evolutionary algorithms (EAs) are optimization methods that mimic natural evolution to find high-quality solutions for